davla/prime-services/README.md

 is because I'm satisfied with the result, and there is no requirement to optimize for efficiency.
 In such case, more efficient implementations could still easily be added and tested.

+#### Error handling

+Errors in the domain logic are reported via exceptions.
+This controverse decision reflects my "beliefs" on exceptions and partial computations.

+My opinion on the topic can be phrased in many different ways, but shortly, I don't think that input validation is a good reason to make a computation partial.

+In most cases invalid input can be considered an unverified precondition of a function, rather than an intrinsic property of its semantics.
+In my view, partiality should only be owed to the latter, hence the use of exceptions.

+However, I do think as well that this approach is very not pragmatic: exceptions are not part of a function's signature (:rage: Java's checked exceptions :rage:), which makes them go unnoticed.
+In larger codebases, exceptions flying around are mostly a cause of instability.
+Nonetheless, this is not the case for this small project. :smirk: